Sanskar329/Sales_prediction/README.md

 # Sales_prediction
 Premium demand forecasting is a key aspect of procurement management.
 Forecasts are crucial in  precise estimation of product's demand , particularly in supermarket and grocery stores sector.
-If the products are not readily available or the supply is higher than sales demand , companies has to suffer a huge losses .To minimize such losses , accurate sales prediction is very important .
+If the products are not readily available or the supply is higher than sales demand , companies has to suffer  huge losses .To minimize such losses , accurate sales prediction is very important .

 In this analysis , a predictive model is developed using appropriate machine learning algorithms to improve the accuracy of product sales forecasts.